typelevel/frameless/docs/src/main/tut/TypedDataset.md

 ds.filter($"i" === 10).select($"x".as[Long])
 ```

-There are two things to improve.
+There are two things to improve here.
 Fist, we would want to avoid the `at[Long]` casting that we are required
 to type for typesafely.
 This is clearly an area where we can introduce a bug but casting to an incompatible
 type.
 Second, we want a solution where reference to a
 non existing column name will fail at compilation time.